Lite Web SDK

 npm install @yuno-payments/sdk-web

-Then, load and initialize the SDK as follows:
+Then, load and initialize the SDK:

 import { loadScript } from '@yuno-payments/sdk-web';